17 May 2017 |

 How to Create a MaxDiff Experimental Design in R

 Creating the experimental design for a MaxDiff experiment is easy in R. This post describes how to create and check a MaxDiff experimental design.
-If you are not sure what this is, it would be best to read A beginner’s guide to MaxDiff first.
+If you are not sure what this is, it would be best to read An introduction to MaxDiff first.

 Step 1: Installing the packages